opensuiwallet/chrome-kit-docs/docs/Customize/hooks-only.md

 }
 ```

-Using `select` method from `useWallet` hook to connect the one of the SUI wallets for your wallet-select modal component.
+Using `select` method from `useWalletKit` hook to connect the one of the SUI wallets for your wallet-select modal component.

 ```
-import { useWallet } from "@opensui/wallet-kit";
+import { useWalletKit } from "@opensui/wallet-kit";

 function WalletSelector() {
   const {